FabMueh/compressIMG/README.md

 # compressionIMG

-Easy to use Python script based on Pillow that allows you to compress any JPEG / PNG files.
+Easy to use Python script based on Pillow that allows you to resize, crop and compress any JPEG / PNG files.

 ## Installation & Usage